mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 ### Evictions

-Since the NodeSwap feature introduces basic swap support and leaves more advanced topics to follow-up features, swap-based evictions are out-of-scope for this feature.
+At the moment Kubernetes only has basic swap support for Linux nodes.
+For Kubernetes v1.32, the kubelet doesn't ever use pressure on swap space as a signal for eviction.

 With swap being disabled, the memory eviction threshold should be set in a way that will let kubelet's eviction manager identify memory spikes in time so it can execute custom logic and take care of reclaiming